awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMicrosoftSQLServerInstance.md

 1. Find the DNS name and port number for your DB instance:

-   1. Open the RDS console and then choose **Databases** to display a list of your DB instances\.
+   1. Open the RDS console, then choose **Databases** to display a list of your DB instances\.

    1. Choose the name of your SQL Server DB instance to display its details\.
 ![\[Locate DB Instance endpoint and port\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/SQL-Connect-Endpoint.png)